natelandau/obsidian-metadata/README.md

 folder 1/note1.md,tag,,tag1
 folder 1/note1.md,tag,,tag2
 ```

+How bulk imports work:

+-   Only notes which match the path in the CSV file are updated
+-   Effected notes will have ALL of their metadata changed to reflect the values in the CSV file
+-   Existing metadata in an effected note will be rewritten.
+This may result in it's location and/or formatting within the note being changed
+-   inline tags ignore any value added to the `key` column

 You can export all your notes with their associated metadata in this format from the "Export Metadata" section of the script to be used as a template for your bulk changes.